ahsanMah/msma/README.md

 The `score_analyses` directory contains folders with scores from pretrained networks and notebooks that use them to train auxiliary models.
 The results/metrics from these auxialiary models were subsequently reported in the paper.

 Additionally, files that were used to train the models are provided.
-Once a model is trained, the user can get weighted score norms by iterating over the corresponding test set using the `compute_scores` function available in `ood_detection_helper.py`.
+Once a model is trained, the user can get weighted score norms by iterating over the corresponding test set using the `compute_weighted_scores` function available in `ood_detection_helper.py`.

 ```bash